reframe-hpc/hpctools/docs/source/started.rst

 guide are freely available `here
 <https://github.com/eth-cscs/hpctools/tree/master/reframechecks>`__.

-This documentation will guide you through writing ReFrame tests to analyze the performance of your code.
+This page will guide you through writing ReFrame tests to analyze the performance of your code.
 You should be familiar with ReFrame, this link to the ReFrame `tutorial
 <https://reframe-hpc.readthedocs.io/en/stable/tutorial.html>`__ can serve as a